 -Jobarteh and Randall

-Hailing from a distinguished lineage of Gambia kora players, Malang Jobarteh carries on the tradition as a prolific kora performer and educator based in New York City.
-He has presented concerts at the Center for African Studies at Rutgers University, Wave Hill, Basilica Hudson, Longwood Arts Gallery, Northside Music Festival, Bronx Heritage Center, and many more.
-Jobarteh is a recording artist and has been featured on albums with Boubacar Diebate, Bela Fleck and Dialy Kounda, among others, and was awarded an Arts Fund grant from Bronx Council for the Arts.
+Hailing from a distinguished lineage of Gambian kora players, Malang Jobarteh carries on the tradition as a prolific kora performer and educator based in New York City.
+He has presented concerts at the Center for African Studies at Rutgers University, Wave Hill, Basilica Hudson, Northside Music Festival, Longwood Arts Gallery, Bronx Heritage Center, and many more.
+He has been awarded grants from the Bronx Council for the Arts and the Center for Traditional Music and Dance among others.
+Jobarteh is a recording artist and has been featured on albums with Boubacar Diebate, Bela Fleck and Dialy Kounda, among others.
+He is also the founder of Jalikunda, an organization dedicated to preserving and promoting the Mandig performing arts of West Africans in NYC.
 Jobarteh also serves in many cultural functions.
 As a Djeli he is personally responsible for maintaining an oral history of many generations before him, and he is called upon in countless social settings to bring people together, sometimes to resolve disputes, and other times to help leaders of the noble class make important decisions.
 His role is a complex one with many layers, with no direct parallel in American society.